qiboteam/dashboards/templates/README.md

 # Templates

-Some example templates to start off with
+Some example templates to start off with, remember to configure datasources after overriding the templates.

 ## NQCH template